QasimK/arch-desktop/src/05_network.md

 Setup iwd config to enable built-in DHCP.

+vim /etc/iwd/main.conf.

 But since it's a desktop, just assign a static one.
 We'll need to add a static route as well then.

+Note: static config is not saved across reboots.
+So don't actually do this :)

 ## Route